Arize-ai/phoenix/docs/use-cases/troubleshooting-llm-retrieval-with-vector-stores.md

 Find Clusters, Export, and Explore with GPT
 {% endembed %}

-#### Step 3: Add more specific context to the vector store
+#### Step 3: Add more specific documents to the vector store

-In the example above, there wasn't enough context on video quality to be able to correctly answer the user questions.
-Adding more context can help improve the performance of the chatbot, and prevent it from hallucinating when providing a response to a similar question.&#x20;
+In the example above, there wasn't enough documents on video quality to be able to correctly answer the user questions.
+Adding more documents can help improve the performance of the chatbot, and prevent it from hallucinating when providing a response to a similar question.&#x20;

 <figure><img src="../.gitbook/assets/image (2).png" alt="" width="301"><figcaption><p>Add more "video quality" documentation to your vector store, so there is more context for your chatbot. </p></figcaption></figure>